 Associate Professor and Chair of the Department of Biological Sciences; Dean of the School of Science and Mathematics; Acting Chair of the Department of Computer Science and Physics; B.S., Asbury College; M.Div., Asbury Theological Seminary; M.A., University of Kentucky; Ph.D.
 University of Kentucky College of Medicine; Postdoctoral Research, Ohio State University College of Medicine

 CAROL BARNES (1988)

-Instructor of Kinesiology; B.S., M.Ed., University of Mississippi; doctoral study, University of Southern Mississippi
+Assistant Professor of Kinesiology; B.S., M.Ed., University of Mississippi; Ph.D.
+University of Southern Mississippi